William buck aims to 'elevate IT' to next level

 But it’s still too early to talk about AI.
 “Before we move to AI, we need to collect a lot more data, see how our client will use the platform, and what our clients want to see, and what they want to request through our internal advisor.”

-Instead, over the next 12 months, he said he’ll be focusing on workflow automation - internal and client-facing as well - as well as data warehousing.
+Instead, over the next 12 months, he said he’ll be focusing on workflow automation - internal and client-facing - as well as data warehousing.

 “We humans have human error, but if we do automation we can get a consistency of experience and result, so we can improve the process as well.”